 The primary tool for extracting data products (spectra, lightcurves, exposure maps) from XIS data is xselect, which is part of the general HEAsoft distribution. xselect can apply filters which select user-defined times, sky regions, or particular event flags.
 It then uses the filtered events to create a (binned) spectrum (as well as generating the necessary calibration files), a lightcurve, or an exposure map.
 Basic parameters commonly used for common data screening are in the filter, or mkf, file.
 See section 3.7 for a list of xselect default settings for Suzaku.

 Additional filtering can be applied to the screened data at this stage using the ``select mkf'' command.
 Xselect assumes that the filter file is located in ../../auxil relative to the current working directory, with the file name *.mkf.
 Users who prefer to work under a different directory can use the set mkfdir command to change the location of the filter file.
+Note that if aepipeline is used to reprocess the data (section 6.4), a copy of the .mkf file is placed in the output directory of that tool.
 With the default set-up it has a file name ending with .mkf and for Suzaku FTOOLS Version 13 and earlier it is necessary to uncompress it.

 Additional filtering could include applying a more strict version of the screening already applied in pipeline processing.
 For example, some observations may be more sensitive to the effects of solar X-rays scattered from the sunlit Earth.
 In this case, users may want to experiment applying DYE_ELV25 to the data and see if it makes a difference.